gerbreown1/free-software/chapters/grisbi.md

 Personal finance software.

 ## What operating system is it designed for:
-Apple OS X, Linux (various distros) and Windows.
+Linux (various distros), Mac and Windows.

 ## Where it can be found: [http://www.grisbi.org/download.en.html](http://www.grisbi.org/download.en.html)